Emma Elizabeth Smith: Murder

-Prior to being fatally assaulted, Smith was last seen by fellow resident, 54-year-old Margaret Hayes, at 18 George Street, at approximately 12:15 a.m. on Tuesday, 3 April 1888, the day after the Easter Monday bank holiday.
-According to Hayes, Smith was standing near Farrant Street, talking with a man dressed in dark clothing and a white scarf.
-She is believed to have been attacked at the junction of Osborn Street and Brick Lane, Whitechapel, approximately 75 minutes later.
-The location of this assault was approximately 300 yards from her lodging house.
-She survived the attack and, although injured, managed to walk back to her lodging house.
+Prior to being fatally assaulted, Smith was last seen by 54-year-old fellow resident Margaret Hayes, at 18 George Street at approximately 12:15 a.m., Tuesday, 3 April 1888, the day after the Easter Monday bank holiday.
+According to Hayes, Smith had been standing near Farrant Street, talking with a man dressed in dark clothing and a white scarf.
+She is believed to have been attacked at the junction of Osborn Street and Brick Lane, Whitechapel, approximately seventy-five minutes later.
+The location of the assault was about 300 yards from her lodging house.
+Although injured, she survived the attack and managed to walk back to the lodging house.

-Upon her return to her lodging house, Smith told the deputy keeper, Mary Russell, that she had been attacked by two or three men, one of whom was a teenager.
-Mrs Russell and one of the other lodgers, Annie Lee, took Smith to the London Hospital, where she was treated by house surgeon George Haslip.
-She fell into a coma and developed peritonitis; she died at 9 a.m. the following day.
-Medical investigation by the duty surgeon, Dr G. H. Hillier, revealed that a blunt object had been inserted into her vagina, rupturing her peritoneum.
-The police were not informed of the incident until 6 April when they were told an inquest was to be held the next day.
-The inquest at the hospital, which was conducted by the coroner for East Middlesex, Wynne Edwin Baxter, was attended by Russell, Hillier, and the local chief inspector of the Metropolitan Police Service, H Division Whitechapel: John West.
-The inquest jury returned a verdict of murder by person or persons unknown.
+Upon her return, Smith told the deputy keeper, Mary Russell, that she had been attacked by two or three men, one of whom was a teenager.
+Russell and another lodger, Annie Lee, took her to the London Hospital, where she was treated by the house surgeon George Haslip.
+She fell into a coma and developed peritonitis; she died at 9 am the following day.
+A medical examination by the duty surgeon, Dr G. H. Hillier, revealed that a blunt object had been inserted into her vagina, rupturing the peritoneum.
+The police were not informed of the incident until 6 April, when they were told that an inquest was to be held the following day.
+The inquest, conducted at the hospital by the coroner for East Middlesex, Wynne Edwin Baxter, was attended by Russell, Hillier, and the local chief inspector of the Metropolitan Police Service, H Division Whitechapel, John West.
+The jury returned a verdict of murder by person or persons unknown.

 Chief Inspector West placed the investigation in the hands of Inspector Edmund Reid of H Division.
 Reid noted in his report that her clothing was "in such dirty ragged condition that it was impossible to tell if any part of it had been fresh torn".
 Walter Dew later described the investigation:

 As in every case of murder in this country, however poor and friendless the victims might be, the police made every effort to track down Emma Smith's assailant.
 Unlikely as well as likely places were searched for clues.
 Hundreds of people were interrogated.
 Scores of statements were taken.
 Soldiers from the Tower of London [which stood within H Division] were questioned as to their movements.
 Ships in docks were searched and sailors questioned.

-Smith had not provided descriptions of the men who had attacked her and no witnesses came forward or were found.
-The investigation proved fruitless and the murderer or murderers were never caught.
+Smith had not provided descriptions of the men who attacked her, and no witnesses came forward or were found.
+The investigation proved fruitless, and the murderer or murderers were never caught.